DevMountain/node-3-afternoon/README.md

 In this step, we are going to create our table and the `.sql` files we'll need to preform operations on our data.
 The schema for our table will look like:

-* ID - Serial Primary Key
+* ProductID - Serial Primary Key
 * Name - varchar(40)
 * Description - varchar(80)
 * Price - integer